mjh2901/mkdocs_wikidna/README.md

+# MKDocs WikiDNA
-# mkdocs_wikidna — MkDocs port of WikiDNA
+MkDocs port of the WikiDNA network documentation templates.

 This repository is a MkDocs-formatted port of the original WikiDNA content.
 The docs have been converted and reorganized to work with MkDocs + the Material theme.